Locastro wins it, D-backs end six-game losing streak

-PHOENIX (AP) — Tim Locastro’s single with the bases loaded in the 10th inning gave the Arizona Diamondbacks a 3-2 win over the San Francisco Giants on Sunday.
+PHOENIX (AP) — Tim Locastro has been hit by pitches 12 times in 102 plate appearances this season.
+Avoiding it with the bases loaded on Sunday still worked in his favor.

-Locastro’s line drive to left field scored Nick Ahmed and helped the Diamondbacks end a season-long six-game losing streak.
+Locastro’s single in the 10th inning gave the Arizona Diamondbacks a 3-2 win over the San Francisco Giants, a line drive to left field that scored Nick Ahmed and helped the Diamondbacks end a season-long six-game losing streak.

+The first pitch of Locastro’s at-bat in the 10th against Giants reliever Mark Melancon almost hit him.
+Locastro turned out of the way.

+“We would have won either way but I wanted to get a hit there,” Locastro said.
+“I wasn’t exactly trying to get away but it happened to miss me.”

-Giants reliever Mark Melancon (3-2) uncorked a wild pitch to put runners at second and third with one out, and Carson Kelly was intentionally walked to bring up Locastro.
+Melancon (3-2) uncorked a wild pitch to put runners at second and third with one out, and Carson Kelly was intentionally walked to bring up Locastro.

+“Actually with that pitch not hitting me, I sort of knew his approach was to come in a little bit,” Locastro said, “so I was looking in there and I was able to fight it over the third baseman’s head and drop it in for a single.”

 Matt Andriese (4-4) pitched a scoreless top of the 10th to earn the win.
+He was the last of four relievers that held the Giants hitless for four innings.

+“I have come in here for five straight days talking about losing a baseball game, and that’s hard,” Diamondbacks manager Torey Lovullo said afterward.
+“It’s hard for me.
+It’s hard for the team.
+It’s hard for everybody, but we’ve got to find a way to keep grinding to have these (winning) moments happen.”

-Christian Walker had three hits for Arizona.
+Christian Walker had three hits for Arizona, extending his hitting streak to a career high eight games.

 Kevin Pillar homered for the Giants, his 10th of the season, but San Francisco was held to four hits for the game.